 |

-Looking for local Heading up Highway One,
+Heading up Highway One,

 I recently stopped for a burrito at a popular Half Moon Bay taqueria.
 Waiting in line, I got to wondering how far the beans traveled to get there.
 While I drove about 45 miles from Santa Cruz, there's a good chance